Old Schoolhouse Exterior Renovation

 I'd like to keep the original multi paned style with the original glass panes with their distortions and imperfections to retain the character.
 Several panes have been replaced in the past.

-There are two exterior doors, one is operational, the other has been closed off by the giprock lining in what is now a bedroom (originally the parlour).
+There are two exterior doors, one is operational, the other has been closed off by the gyprock lining in what is now a bedroom (originally the parlour).

-I want to open up the second door and replace both doors with new, possibly narrow French, doors similar to image 5 but swinging outwards against the stone reveal so they don't take up any floor or wall space.
+I want to open up the second (old residence entrance) door and replace both doors with new narrow French doors swinging outwards against the stone reveal so that they don't take up any floor or wall space.

 The floor is plain concrete.
 The original south verandah has wood panel lining under the corrugated iron roof.
 The east verandah is unlined.
 Posts are more or less equally spaced all round and mounted in steel stirrups embedded in the concrete floor.